 A Lasting Power of Attorney (Health and Welfare) covers aspects such as:

 An LPA must be registered with the Office of the Public Guardian before it can be used.
-Once registered, a Property and Welfare LPA can be used immediately but a Welfare LPA can only be used when you are not mentally capable of making your own decisions.
-The elements of an LPA and when it can be used.
+Once registered, a Property and Finance LPA can be used immediately but a Welfare LPA can only be used when you are not mentally capable of making your own decisions.

 When making an LPA you can appoint one or more persons to act as your attorney.
 These are usually the closest people to you who you trust to manage your affairs or make decisions about your health.